phpmetrics/PhpMetrics/README.md

 + metric: [Maintenablity index](#maintenability-index)
 + metric: [Lines of code](#lines-of-code)
 + metric: [McCaybe Cyclomatic complexity number](#mccaybe-cyclomatic-complexity-number)
++ metric: Myer's Interval
 + metric: [Coupling and instability](#coupling-and-instability)
++ metric: Lack of cohesion of methods (LCOM)
 + [Use it in your code](#use-it-in-your-code)